 I’m impressed with the service and would still recommend it even if I were not an affiliate.
 I often verbally recommend TransferWise to fellow travellers and expats.
 It’s my way of trying to help.
 If you explore the rest of this blog you will see I offer a lot of travel tips and advice.
 Helping people to travel cheaply is one of the things I like to do.

-If you want to open a TransferWise Borderless Account or get more information about how it all works, you can do so by visiting the TransferWise website.
+If you want to open a TransferWise multi-currency account or get more information about how it all works, you can do so by visiting the TransferWise website.